Compare (0 of 4)

 • If the touch controls of your microwave are unresponsive, but the display lights are still working as usual, it is most likely that the problem is with the control board.
 The control board provides power for the membrane switch.
 Without it, your oven buttons won’t work.
 This is a complicated component to replace, and so may be more expensive to fix.

-Microwave Plate Not Spinning
+Why Does My Microwave Plate Not Spin?

 This is another problem that has a few different possible explanations.